Creating assistants

 Write unit tests and integration tests against your custom Assistant.

-Verify correct behavior when receiving different
+Verify correct behavior when receiving different value

-, ordata
+, typeId

 .